Authentic Indian Dishes To Cook At Home

 Bhajimans videos are about using the products he’s selling.
 His products are specifically designed make Indian cookery easy for the general public, and his market is very niche.
 I’m sure we’ll find in time that as he learns how to use the tools that will enable him to engage with his audience we’ll see him move from this traditional sales approach to a more intimate one with his audience.
 He does have a Twitter account @bhajiman, and a great looking website at www.recipeinabox.bhajiman.co.uk but sadly there isn’t even a Twitter or YouTube button to be seen anywhere on his homepage – and he doesn’t even have his own YouTube channel yet.

-There’s only one Indian dish I could find on Chef John’s site, and that was for Tandoori Chicken – an American version!
+There’s only one Indian dish I could find on Chef John’s site, and that was for Tandoori Chicken – not actually authentic Indian cuisine fit for a Royal Indian buffet, it’s an American version!
 He lists many different foods from all over the world, but there are no authentic Indian dishes.
 So why hasn’t Chef John produced any videos for recipes of authentic Indian Dishes?
 Because his visitors aren’t talking about them, they’re not asking him for Indian dishes, so he isn’t making videos of them.

 Conversely Bhajiman cooks only Indian dishes on this site, but only dishes that use his products.
 Bhajiman doesn’t yet have a proper Social Media platform in place yet where he can engage with his fans or give them a voice.
 As a result he’s almost deaf to their words, he cant ‘t listen to what his audience are saying, he can’t find out what they’re looking for, or what he needs to do to meet their needs and satisfy their hunger.
 I hope that Bhajiman starts opening up his social media channels soon as I want to see him sharing more authentic Indian recipes that we can cook ourselves with our own ingredients.